rahildoshi97/pymatlib/paper/paper.md

 and seamless integration with scientific computing workflows [@numpy; @matplotlib].
 The library integrates directly with simulation frameworks like pystencils [@pystencils] and waLBerla [@walberla] for high-performance computing applications.
-PyMatLib is open-source, distributed under the BSD-3-Clause license.
-Code and documentation to use this package are available on [GitHub](https://github.com/rahildoshi97/pymatlib/tree/master).

 # Acknowledgements